 Calendula (also known as pot marigold) is an easy-to-grow flower that blooms from spring through fall.
 It has bright yellow and orange petals that attract pollinators like bees and butterflies, making it great for attracting beneficial insects to your garden.
 Plus, calendula’s edible flowers make a colorful addition to salads or other dishes.
-In addition to its beauty and culinary uses, calendula also has medicinal properties—it can be used topically on cuts and scrapes as an antiseptic ointment.

 By winter sowing calendula, you can enjoy a longer flowering season than if you were to wait until springtime when most people traditionally plant their gardens.
 Since the seedlings are already established by the time warmer weather arrives, they will begin blooming sooner than if planted later in the year, providing more color in your garden all summer long.
 Additionally, this method saves money since you don’t have to buy seedlings from a nursery or garden center – you just need some containers (like yogurt cups), soil/compost mix, water and seeds.
 Finally, it gives you greater control over how many plants grow each year so that one variety does not crowd out others in your beds or borders.